magf00r/amazon/README.md

 ﻿# Amazon Landing Page
-# This application is a clone of an Amazon landing page, created entirely of HTML and CSS.
+# This application is a clone of Amazon landing page, created entirely of HTML and CSS.